mit10s/mit10s/README.md

 ## Getting started

-The tool is early active development.
+The tool is early development.
 To run the main vulnerability analysis flow now, you can install the CLI package globally with `npm`:

 ```sh
 npm install -g mit10s